greyatomtestuser2/DS-SF-44/lessons/lesson-01/README.md

 ## Practice: Data Science Work Flow (25 mins)
 Use three of the steps from the Data Science Workflow (identify, acquire, present) to get to know your classmates!

-> Students should get into 4 groups, spaced at the whiteboards around the room.

 #### IDENTIFY: Understand the problem
 Have each group develop 1 research question that they would like to know about the class and make a hypothesis.
 > Note: Don't share these questions with the class just yet!